samueltuoyo15/GospelVibes/README.md

-# 🎶 Gospel Music Streaming Web App (PWA)
+# 🎶 Gospel Vibes (PWA)

-Welcome to the **Gospel Music Streaming Web App** – a cutting-edge Progressive Web App (PWA) designed to provide a seamless experience for gospel music lovers.
+Welcome to the **Gospel Vibes** – a cutting-edge Progressive Web App (PWA) designed to provide a seamless experience for gospel music lovers.
 This application offers a responsive, immersive, and accessible platform for streaming, downloading, and discovering gospel music.

 ## ✨ Features